 Respondents aged 18-22 and 23-38 revealed that during lockdown they are going to bed later than any other age group polled for the survey, putting them at greater risk of developing insomnia - a sleep issue that, according to a report by the CDC, is already prevalent among teens aged 13-18.

 In a recent study conducted at the University of Basel, Switzerland, researchers surveyed 435 individuals and found that while people were sleeping longer during stringent lockdown, the quality of their sleep deteriorated.
+As we know from our feature on why is sleep important, long-term deprivation is bad news for our health.
 This was associated with the burden of working from home more, and juggling childcare and financial worries.
 However, sleep quality was increased when respondents spent more time outdoors, especially when exercising.